HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 docker build -f Dockerfile-1.21.0-ub24-vllm-v0.7.2+Gaudi $BUILD_ARGS -t vllm-v0.7.2-gaudi-ub24:1.21.0-555 .
 ```

-4) Set the follow variables with appropriate values
+4) Set the following variables with appropriate values
  -  -e model= (choose from table above)
  -  -e HF_TOKEN= (Generate a token from https://huggingface.co)

 > Note:
 > The Huggingface model file size might be large.
 Using an external disk to house the Huggingface hub folder is recommended.
-> Please export HF_HOME environment variable pointing to the external disk housing Huggingface hub folder.
+> Export the HF_HOME environment variable pointing to the external disk housing the Huggingface hub folder.
-> In the meantime, export the mount point of the external disk into docker instance.
+> You can do this by adding parameters to the docker run command.
-> ex: "-e HF_HOME=/mnt/huggingface -v /mnt/huggingface:/mnt"
+> Example: "-e HF_HOME=/mnt/huggingface -v /mnt/huggingface:/mnt"

-5) Start the vLLM server with a default context of 4K and default TP from table above
+5) Start the vLLM server with a default context of 4K and default TP from the table above
 ```bash
 docker run -it --rm \
     -e http_proxy=$http_proxy -e https_proxy=$https_proxy -e no_proxy=$no_proxy \